adamslab-ub/Getting-Set-Up/Windows Guides/USBIPD_Setup.md

 winget install --interactive --exact dorssel.usbipd-win
 ```

 Proceed through the entire installation.
-Do not close the terminal or shut off your computer unless explicitelly asked to by the installer.
+Do not close the terminal or shut off your computer unless explicitly asked to by the installer.

 ## Step 3: Install Linux-side User-Space Tools and Hardware Identifiers